angular-threejs/angular-three/libs/soba/misc/README.md

 ): NgtsAnimationApi<TAnimation>;
 ```

 Creates an animation API for managing THREE.js animation clips on an object.
-It takes a factory function that returns an array of animation clips or an object containing an array of animation clips, a reference to the object to be animated, and an optional injector.
+It takes a Signal of animation clips (an array or an object containing an array), a reference to the object to be animated, and an optional injector.

 This function is commonly used together with `injectGLTF` since GLTF files often contain animation data for 3D models.
 It provides an abstraction around `AnimationMixer`, which simplifies the process of playing and controlling animations.